-This paper presents a novel theoretical framework that interprets electromagnetic phenomena as manifestations of spacetime pseudo-curvature, a perspective we term the pseudo-curvature theory of electromagnetism.
-This approach provides a geometric interpretation of electromagnetism, drawing parallels with gravity in General Relativity.
+This paper presents a novel theoretical framework that interprets electromagnetic phenomena as manifestations of spacetime pseudo-curvature, which we term the pseudo-curvature theory of electromagnetism.
+This approach provides a geometric interpretation of electromagnetism, drawing parallel to gravity in general relativity.
 The key findings and implications are as follows:

-\begin{enumerate} \item \textbf{Unified Geometric Framework}: In our framework, electromagnetic fields are described by a pseudo-Ricci curvature tensor, presenting a unified geometric structure that relates electromagnetic phenomena to spacetime curvature.
+\begin{enumerate} \item \textbf{Unified Geometric Framework}: In this framework, electromagnetic fields are described by a pseudo-Ricci curvature tensor, presenting a unified geometric structure that relates electromagnetic phenomena to spacetime curvature.
 This concept bridges electromagnetism with the general theory of relativity and suggests a deeper connection between these fundamental forces.

-\item \textbf{Wave Solutions}: The theory naturally predicts wave solutions propagating at the speed of light in a vacuum.
-These solutions represent oscillations in spacetime pseudo-curvature and align with classical electromagnetic wave behavior while offering new insights into the underlying structure of these waves.

-\item \textbf{Time Dilation Effects}: A unique feature of our theory is the prediction of time dilation and contraction effects induced by electric fields, which may be observable using high-precision atomic clocks.
-Should these effects be confirmed, they would provide compelling evidence for the geometric interpretation of electromagnetism as suggested by our framework.
+\item \textbf{Time dilation effects}: A unique feature of our theory is the prediction of time dilation and contraction effects induced by electric fields, which may be observable using high-precision atomic clocks.
+Should these effects be confirmed, they will provide compelling evidence for the geometric interpretation of electromagnetism as suggested by our framework.

-\item \textbf{Frame-Dragging Analogue}: The theory predicts that rotating charged objects induce a frame-dragging effect analogous to the Lense-Thirring effect in General Relativity.
+\item \textbf{Frame-dragging analog}: This theory predicts that rotating charged objects induce a frame-dragging effect analogous to the Lense-Thirring effect in general relativity.
 This result highlights further similarities between gravitational and electromagnetic phenomena within our framework, supporting the idea of a unified force description in spacetime geometry.

-\item \textbf{Experimental Predictions}: We propose specific experimental setups—particularly those leveraging atomic clocks—to detect the time dilation and contraction effects predicted by our theory.
-The confirmation of these effects in experiments would offer support for our approach, while the absence of such effects would help constrain the theoretical framework.
+\item \textbf{Experimental Predictions}: We propose specific experimental setups, those leveraging atomic clocks, to detect the time dilation and contraction effects predicted by our theory.
+Confirmation of these effects in experiments would offer support for our approach, while the absence of such effects would help constrain the theoretical framework.

 \end{enumerate}